ecemgo/frontend-mentor-challenges/order-summary-component/README.md

 ### Useful resources

-- [Tailwindcss Documentation](https://tailwindcss.com/docs/installation) - It is used to apply the necessary features.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs/installation) - It is used to apply the necessary features.

 ## Author